 4. Classification Algorithms

 Classification algorithms predict whether the subject in question is a member of a specific group or not.
-For example, a classification model could be used to predict whether a website visitor is going to be an immediate buyer or are they just browsing.
+For example, a classification model could be used to predict whether a website visitor is going to be an immediate buyer or is they just browsing.

 As such, classification algorithms can help businesses operate more efficiently.
 On one hand, that could mean devoting human resources effectively.
-On the other, it could mean making sure enough computing resources are available for specific applications.
+On the other, it could mean making, sure enough, computing resources are available for specific applications.

 What Are the Benefits of Predictive Analytics?